Jiasou in China

 Introduction / History

 The Jiasou say they originated along the shores of Lake Dian in Kunming in ancient times.
 Many centuries ago they migrated southward to the southeastern corner of Yunnan Province, where they experienced numerous clashes and battles with other ethnic groups.
-It seems probable that the Jiasou were once part of the same group as the Mengwu, but after centuries of separation they have evolved into two distinct ethnicities.
+It seems probable that the Jiasou were once part of the same group as the Mengwu, but after centuries of separation, the group has evolved into two distinct ethnicities.
 Only in Guangnan County do members of both the Jiasou and Mengwu ethnic groups still live together.

 Despite the fact that they speak their own language and possess a unique ethnic name and set of customs, the Jiasou were officially included under the Yi nationality by the Chinese authorities in the 1950s.
 Sir Reginald F. Johnston explained that it was futile to call all Yi people by one cover term: "I venture to express a doubt whether we should gain much by classing under one such designation a number of peoples who, whatever their origin, have been so long separated from one another that they refuse to acknowledge any mutual connection, and to some extent have different customs and speak different languages."